Pierre de Coubertin

 The Pierre de Coubertin Awards are named after the founder of the modern Olympic Games.
 The Awards take place on an annual basis and recognise senior secondary students who demonstrate values which are consistent with the Olympic Movement through participation in sporting activities.

 The pinnacle of the Awards is the opportunity to represent Australia at the International Pierre de Coubertin Youth Forum.
-The Forum occurs every two years and only eight Australian students from over 700 award recipients are selected to attend.
-The last Forum took place in August 2011 in Beijing, China.
+The Forum occurs every two years and is held in various locations around the world.
+Only eight Australian students from hundreds of award recipients are selected to attend.

 Baron Pierre de Coubertin was born in Paris in 1863 and was personally involved in fencing, rowing and cycling.
 His visits to British “public” schools resulted in a lifelong interest in trying to get the heavily academic French schools to take up more sports-oriented curricula.
 As an educational theorist, de Coubertin was convinced of the importance of sport for the development of the individual.
 He believed that the qualities of initiative, teamwork, sportsmanship and fair play should be encouraged in young people who participated in sports and competitive games.